 Date: 6/30/14

-Greetings, over the past seven (7) years my family has researched the musical history of Christine Chatman known as the “Boogie Woogie Queen”.
-In my early days of touring in the late 70’s, I would spend time with her in Jackson TN. and share with her the amazing stories of touring during the ’40-’50’s and recording on the DECCA label and others.
-She also talked about the struggles of being an African American female band leader, working with the various booking agents, and taking care of the musicians that she had performing with and for.
+Greetings, over the past seven (7) years, my family has researched the musical history of Christine Chatman, known as the “Boogie Woogie Queen”.
+In my early days of touring in the late 70s, I would spend time with her in Jackson, TN, and share with her the amazing stories of touring during the ’40s and ’50s and recording on the DECCA label and others.
+She also talked about the struggles of being an African American female band leader, working with various booking agents, and taking care of the musicians she performed with and for.

-I’ve researched and have documents and nineteen (19) recordings from all over the world and the most recent article in the “Blues & Rhythm” 2010 magazine that she is featured on the cover and the most comprehensive article of her work and AFM Union membership I’ve found.
+I’ve researched and have documents and nineteen (19) recordings from all over the world.
+The most recent article in the “Blues & Rhythm” 2010 magazine features her on the cover and is the most comprehensive article on her work and AFM Union membership I’ve found.
 I’ve attached the article for your review as well because it was so amazing.
-I notified the publishers out of the UK when I first came across the article and they still had a few of the publications in stock.
-After I got it in my hands to read the entire article it brought me to tears that she was never recognized for her accomplishments and her musical abilities.
+I notified the publishers in the UK when I first came across the article, and they still had a few of the publications in stock.
+After I had the opportunity to read the entire article, it brought me to tears that she was never recognized for her accomplishments and her musical abilities.

-I promised my mother Martha W. Chatman-Coleman, her sisters Kathleen, Erma, and my Uncle Charles prior to their passing that I would on-behalf of our families do all that I could to help restore Christine Chatman’s name and promote her amazing talent and musical accomplishments.
+I promised my mother, Martha W. Chatman-Coleman, her sisters Kathleen, Erma, and my Uncle Charles, before their passing, that I would, on behalf of our families, do all that I could to help restore Christine Chatman’s name and promote her amazing talent and musical accomplishments.

-The Chatman & Coleman families second and third generation of children are filled with musical accomplishments and recordings and I’m seeking your support in lifting the band on her membership from Local #208 in 1944.
-After all of the materials that I’ve read and her personal conversations with me about what the booking agents who were in charge of all finances and that any error with paying fees, union dues, and other expenses to the club owners she had no control of and was not fully aware of the ramifications of not attending the hearings out of fear that she would not be able to work and she was sadden when it did impact her work.
+The Chatman & Coleman families’ second and third generations of children are filled with musical accomplishments and recordings, and I’m seeking your support in lifting the band’s membership from Local #208 in 1944.
+After all of the materials that I’ve read and her personal conversations with me about what the booking agents who were in charge of all finances and that any error with paying fees, union dues, and other expenses to the club owners she had no control of and was not fully aware of the ramifications of not attending the hearings out of fear that she would not be able to work.
+She was saddened when it did impact her work.

-Our conversations about being in the musicians union were important to me as a member of MI’s local # 56 (Grand Rapids MI) at the time, the band I was with was just starting to tour in Florida and I wanted to know what to expect in the union run clubs.
-I know that after all of the musicians she performed with and created such great music with, what happen during this time was so discouraging that she eventually step back from entertaining and devoted her time to my grandparents and the local church she was affiliated with in Jackson TN.
+Our conversations about being in the musicians’ union were important to me as a member of MI’s local #56 (Grand Rapids, MI) at the time.
+The band I was with was starting to tour in Florida, and I wanted to know what to expect in the union-run clubs.
+I know that after performing with so many musicians and creating such great music, what happened during this time was so discouraging that she eventually stepped back from entertaining and devoted her time to my grandparents and the local church she was affiliated with in Jackson, TN.

 It is my goal to re-record her greatest hits with our family members performing the songs that she made so famous.

-It is my humble honor to represent her and to seek this request to remove the 1944 band on her membership in Local # 208 and to give me the opportunity to submit this amazing African American female band leader “Christine Chatman” and her works for consideration into the AFM Musician’s Hall of Fame.
+It is my humble honor to represent her and to seek this request to remove the 1944 band on her membership in Local # 208 and to allow me to submit this amazing African American female band leader, “Christine Chatman” and her works for consideration into the AFM Musician’s Hall of Fame.

 Respectfully submitted,